vasanthk/web-security-basics/README.md

 OAuth (Open Authorization) is the open standard for token-based authentication and authorization on the Internet.

-Consumer key is essentially the API key associated with the application (Twitter, Facebook, etc.).
+**Consumer key** is essentially the API key associated with the application (Twitter, Facebook, etc.).
 This key (or 'client ID', as Facebook calls it) is what identifies the client.
 By the way, a client is a website/service that is trying to access an end-user's resources.

-Consumer secret is the client password that is used to authenticate with the authentication server, which is a Twitter/Facebook/etc. server that authenticates the client.
+**Consumer secret** is the client password that is used to authenticate with the authentication server, which is a Twitter/Facebook/etc. server that authenticates the client.

-Access token is what is issued to the client once the client successfully authenticates itself (using the consumer key & secret).
+**Access toke**n is what is issued to the client once the client successfully authenticates itself (using the consumer key & secret).
 This access token defines the privileges of the client (what data the client can and cannot access).
 Now every time the client wants to access the end-user's data, the access token secret is sent with the access token as a password (similar to the consumer secret).

-A Refresh token is a special kind of JWT that is used to authenticate a user without them needing to re-authenticate.
+**Refresh token** is a special kind of JWT that is used to authenticate a user without them needing to re-authenticate.

 The main advantage of a refresh token is that it is easier to detect if it is compromised.